 An agent is connected if it is registered on the TeamCity server and responds to server commands, otherwise it is disconnected.
 This status is determined automatically.

-Agents are manually authorized via the web UI on the Agents page.
+Agents are manually authorized via the web UI on the Agents page (except for the agents from the machines launched by the cloud integrations).
 Only authorized build agents can run builds.
-The number of simultaneously authorized agents cannot exceed the number of agent licenses in your license pool.
+The number of authorized agents at any given time cannot exceed the number of agent licenses entered on the server.
 When an agent is unauthorized, a license is freed and a different build agent can be authorized.
 Purchase additional licenses to expand the number of agents that can concurrently run builds.
 When a new agent is registered on the server for the first time, it is unauthorized by default and requires manual authorization to run the builds.

 Agents are manually enabled/disabled via the web UI.
 The TeamCity server only distributes builds to agents that are enabled.